Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-Police checks are prevalent in Australia, especially where a third party (organisation/agency) needs specific details about an individual to vet them for a position, application or recommendation.
+Nationally Coordinated Criminal History Checks are prevalent in Australia, especially where a third party (organisation/agency) needs specific details about an individual to vet them for a position, application or recommendation.
 One of Australia's foremost and essential background checks is the Nationally Coordinated Criminal History Check (NCCHC), previously referred to as the Nationally Coordinated Criminal History Check.

 The NCCHC is beyond the scope of records prosecuted by the Police or similar records; it includes all your records in the various Australian databases.
 The NCCHC covers the main scope of a background check in Australia in detail and general acceptability.
 You may be refused some roles, positions or applications if you do not submit an NCCHC Check.